omussell/hortus/documentation/docs/index.md

-Send HTTP POST to URL, it returns a Forest Garden layout Maybe just coordinates and data to start with, not an actual image Dont need Frontend tech like react/angular/svelte etc. Just use HTML and templating to create a basic page and render it on the server.
+Send HTTP POST to URL, it returns a Forest Garden layout Maybe just coordinates and data to start with, not an actual image

 ## Tech stack: